 EEG neurofeedback (NF) training has been reported to be an effective intervention for ADHD [17].
 NF training has been proposed to improve self-regulation via operant conditioning of cortical oscillations [18].
 Different NF protocols have been described for the treatment of ADHD, for example providing feedback on the EEG slow cortical potentials (SCP), the theta/beta ratio (TBR), and the sensorimotor rhythm (SMR) [19].

-The sensory motor rhythm, SMR, is an EEG frequency band (12-15 Hz), measured at the sensorimotor area of the scalp, just behind the motor cortex.
-This rhythm is generated as part of a thalamocortical circuit and signals the inhibition of conduction of sensorimotor information to the cortex [20].
-SMR is of particular interest with respect to ADHD treatment because high amplitudes of this frequency have been associated with relaxed attentiveness and decreased impulsivity [18,21,22].
-Apart from that, it plays a role in sleep onset latency [23,24].
-Thus, SMR training has been shown to shorten sleep onset and improve sleep quality, a factor that has received increasing attention in ADHD research lately [25,26,27].
-Furthermore, meta-analyses on controlled SMR studies, as well as pre- and post-design studies, found large effect sizes of NF training on impulsivity and inattention; and medium effect sizes on hyperactivity in ADHD [17,28].
+The sensory motor rhythm (12-15 Hz) is found at the lower end of the beta frequency band and might be of particular interest with respect to ADHD treatment because this rhythm is associated with relaxed attentiveness and decreased impulsivity [18,20,21].
+Indeed, meta-analyses on controlled SMR studies, as well as pre- and post-design studies, found large effect sizes of NF training on impulsivity and inattention; and medium effect sizes on hyperactivity in ADHD [17,22].

-With regard to intelligence-related effects, previous studies suggested that NF training may increase both verbal IQ (VIQ) and performance IQ (PIQ) due to its abilities in improving cognitive functions such as visual-spatial attention, behavioral inhibition, motor planning, and timing [29].
-As IQ scores are a strong predictor for academic achievement, IQ-related gains seem important to improve the academic achievement [30,31].
+With regard to intelligence-related effects, previous studies suggested that NF training may increase both verbal IQ (VIQ) and performance IQ (PIQ) due to its abilities in improving cognitive functions such as visual-spatial attention, behavioral inhibition, motor planning, and timing [23].
+As IQ scores are a strong predictor for academic achievement, IQ-related gains seem important to improve the academic achievement [24,25].

-During NF training, children with ADHD learn to restrain their motor activity and maintain sensory activity that improves mental alertness and physical relaxation [21,32].
-Mental alertness learned during NF training may contribute to enhanced cognitive functions such as attention, verbal working memory, and response inhibition involved in effective learning, thereby may improve academic achievement [32,33,34,35,36].
-Despite the growing interests and attempts in using NF training worldwide, research and practice on NF for ADHD in Indonesia is still lacking [37].
+During NF training, children with ADHD learn to restrain their motor activity and maintain sensory activity that improves mental alertness and physical relaxation [20,26].
+Mental alertness learned during NF training may contribute to enhanced cognitive functions such as attention, verbal working memory, and response inhibition involved in effective learning, thereby may improve academic achievement [26-30].
+Despite the growing interests and attempts in using NF training worldwide, research on NF for ADHD in Indonesia is still lacking.
+The aim of this study was to investigate whether a standardized SMR NF training program for children with ADHD in Indonesia could be offered as a feasible non-pharmacological intervention in various treatment settings.